15 Dec Guest House at Graceland, Interview with Aron Ramage and Jessica Elvert of DreamCatcher Hotels on Their Dream Project

 A project 30 years in the making, The Guest House at Graceland by DreamCatcher Hotels is quite literally fit for a king.
 Step into the spacious 450 room Guest House and be transported to the iconic era of Elvis Presley.
 Inspired by the unique character of Elvis and Graceland, the Guest House pays homage to the glitz and glamour of the past while depicting a fresh, contemporary design.

 We spoke with the lead interior architect, Aron Ramage and senior interior designer, Jessica Elvert of DreamCatcher Hotels about their extensive work on this breathtaking property.
-Development of the project initially started under the Hnedak Bobo Group (HBG Design) and was completed by DreamCatcher Hotels.
-The DreamCatcher concept created an attainable and unique five-star guest experience for all Elvis fans from around world who visit the Graceland Mansion.
+Working alongside Memphis-based HBG Design, lead architecture and interior design firm of the project, DreamCatcher Hotels managed the design and construction of the project.
+The concept created an attainable and unique five-star guest experience for all Elvis fans from around the world who visit the Graceland Mansion.

 Tell us about the dream behind Dreamcatcher Hotels!